siddhant1599/SurvivalGAN_Generative-adversarial-networks/README.md

-# SurvivalGAN: Applications on the MSK-IMPACT 50K Cohort
+# SurvivalGAN - Generative adversarial network: Applications on the MSK-IMPACT 50K Cohort

-Replication and extension of **SurvivalGAN** (Norcliffe et al., 2023) on the **MSK-IMPACT 50K** pan-cancer registry, benchmarked against **CTGAN** and a plain **vanilla GAN** baseline.
+Extension of **SurvivalGAN** (Norcliffe et al., 2023) on the **MSK-IMPACT 50K** dataset, benchmarked against **CTGAN** and a plain **GAN** baseline.

-> Authors: Simbarashe Mpofu, Siddhant Saxena, Zixuan Zhao
+> See `Research_Paper.pdf` for the full write-up.
-> George Washington University — see `Research_Paper.pdf` for the full write-up.
+> Authors: Siddhant Saxena, Zixuan Zhao, Simbarashe Mpofu

 The repository ships:
 - A reproducible preprocessing pipeline for the raw MSK-IMPACT archive.
-- Three trainable generative models for survival data (Vanilla GAN, CTGAN, SurvivalGAN).
+- Three trainable generative models for survival data (GAN, CTGAN, SurvivalGAN).
-- A unified evaluation harness producing marginal, joint, and survival-specific metrics.
+- A unified evaluation harness producing marginal, joint, and survival specific metrics.
-- A Flask + Angular reference app that serves the trained vanilla GAN generator.
+- A Flask + Angular reference app that serves the trained GAN generator.

 ---